-Alberta’s support to de-risk investment is focused on working in partnership with industry and other governments to enable new clean hydrogen production, improve access to capital, de-risk hydrogen use in transportation, and consider establishing a hydrogen trading hub.
+Alberta’s support to de-risk investment focuses on working with industry and other governments to enable new clean hydrogen production, improve access to capital, de-risk hydrogen use in transportation, and considers establishing a hydrogen trading hub.

 Ensure regulatory efficiency, codes and standards

-Public safety must be prioritized by creating hydrogen codes and standards and regulatory requirements.
+Public safety will be prioritized by creating hydrogen codes and standards and regulatory requirements.
 A performance-based regulatory framework will allow hydrogen markets to move forward while reducing risk.

 Pursue hydrogen exports

-Alberta has several advantages to supply global demand for clean hydrogen.
-However, Alberta needs to overcome operational constraints for export, such as an unavailable global supply chain, which includes infrastructure, transportation, liquefaction, and storage.
+Alberta could become a global supplier of clean hydrogen and its carriers such as ammonia.
+The challenge is overcoming operational constraints for export, such as a lack of a global supply chain, which includes infrastructure, transportation, liquefaction, and storage.

-Alberta will need to have an established export supply chain in place, in place to benefit from the international export opportunity.
+Alberta will need to have an established export supply chain in place to benefit from the international export opportunity.

 Enable carbon capture, utilization and storage (CCUS)

-In order for Alberta to realize a clean hydrogen economy, CCUS needs to be in place to facilitate cost-effective, large-scale production.
+For Alberta to make a clean hydrogen economy a reality, CCUS needs to be in place to facilitate cost-effective, large-scale production.

-Although initial CCUS infrastructure is currently in place, the Government of Alberta is considering competitiveness and CCUS accessibility to various industries across the province.
+Initial CCUS infrastructure is currently in place, and the Government of Alberta continues to consider the competitiveness and CCUS accessibility to various industries across the province.

 Activate technology and innovation